Intermodalics/pickit-docs/docs/robot-integrations/universal-robots/urcap_v2/pick_and_place_template.rst

 - ``Dropoff`` user-defined :ref:`waypoint <template-waypoints>`.

   .. tip::
+    The robot sometimes needs to know about the way the object was picked, in order to place it appropriately.
+    Refer to the :ref:`smart placing <smart-place-examples>` examples to learn how to do this with minimal programming effort.

-    Some applications require a non-constant dropoff point, such as when parts need to be stacked or palletized.
+    It can also be the case that the drop-off point is not constant, as when parts need to be stacked or palletized.
     In such a case, ``Dropoff`` can be replaced with an instance of Universal Robot's **Palletizing** template, for instance.

 - ``Tool action: Release``: Populate with user-defined release logic.